 When examined across four months, Bitcoinist.com reports the cumulative Tesla sell-off reached $1.8 billion, representing systematic rather than opportunistic selling.

-The crypto allocation strategy demonstrates sophisticated targeting of different segments within the digital asset ecosystem.
-MEXC and BeInCrypto tracking shows $253 million flowed specifically into Bitmine Immersion Technologies as an Ethereum infrastructure play, while $226 million entered Circle to capture USDC growth and $183 million went to Coinbase for direct crypto exchange exposure.
+The crypto allocation strategy shows sophisticated targeting across different corners of the digital asset world.
+MEXC and BeInCrypto tracking shows $253 million flowed into Bitmine Immersion Technologies as an Ethereum infrastructure play, while $226 million entered Circle to capture USDC growth and $183 million went to Coinbase for direct crypto exchange exposure.

-The additional $282 million investment in a 2x leveraged Ethereum ETF, as reported by Cointelegraph, indicates Korean investors are not just rotating into crypto but actively seeking amplified exposure.
+The additional $282 million invested in a 2x leveraged Ethereum ETF, as reported by Cointelegraph, tells you something important.
+Korean investors aren’t just rotating into crypto.
+They’re actively seeking amplified exposure, which signals genuine conviction rather than cautious diversification.

-Korean Center for International Finance data provides crucial context showing crypto-connected equities represented just 8.5% of Korean retail’s top 50 foreign stock purchases in January 2025, surged to 36.5% by June, then stabilized at 31.4% in July.
+Korean Center for International Finance data adds crucial context.
+Crypto-connected equities made up just 8.5% of Korean retail’s top 50 foreign stock purchases in January 2026, then surged to 36.5% by June before stabilizing at 31.4% in July.

 Tesla Loses Popularity Among Korean Retail Investors